MarceloxOFH/prev-enola-documentation/README.md

 This basic guide will cover:
 - Sending Online Chat Data

-Please keep in mind these are Upcoming Features and will become available soon.
+Please keep in mind these are Upcoming Features and will become available soon:
 - Sending Online Score Data
 - Sending Multiple Tasks
 - Sending File Information